strus38/quantum/README.md

 ## rockylinux-jarvice-desktop

-Build a generic base container for a jarvice-desktop app using Rockylinux as a base image.
+Build a generic base container for a nimbix-desktop app using Rockylinux as a base image.